Best infrared filters in 2026: create surreal images in color and black & white

 However, most digital cameras have an 'IR cut' filter built onto the sensor, which prevents infrared light from fogging images in regular photography.
 To counter this, extremely lengthy exposures – often several minutes long – are required to enable enough light to pass through.

-For the very best results, you can have your camera's IR cut filter removed.
-This is a job best left to one of the many professional companies that perform this specialized service, and as this is a permanent modification that will adversely affect regular photography, this is usually done with older camera bodies to give them a second lease of life.
+A full-spectrum conversion is a job best left to one of the many professional companies that perform this specialized service, and as this is a permanent modification that will adversely affect regular photography, this is usually done with older camera bodies to give them a second lease of life.
+To test the filters reviewed in this guide, I used a Canon EOS R converted to full-spectrum by the experts at Advanced Camera Services.

 Infrared filters will appear almost black to our eyes, with maybe a slight reddish tint.
 Put one on your lens, and you likely won't be able to see a thing through the viewfinder (as visible light is blocked), so you'll need to compose first and use a slow shutter speed to give your camera enough time to gather the light required for the scene.